 Starring Hend Sabry and Ashraf Barhoum

-The Parrot tells the story of a Mizrahi Jewish family, who emigrate from Morocco, trying to settle into their new life in Haifa, Palestine in 1948.
-Directed by Darin J. Sallam and Amjad Al-Rasheed (Jordan), the film stars Hend Sabry, Ashraf Barhoum, Yasmine Ben Amara, Eyad Hourani, Firas Taybeh, Lara Sawalha, and Ahmad Al-Madani, and written by Darin J. Sallam, Amjad Al-Rasheed and Rifqi Assaf.
+The Parrot tells the story of a Mizrahi Jewish family who emigrates from Tunisia and tries to settle into their new life in Haifa, Palestine in 1948.
+Directed by Darin J. Sallam and Amjad Al-Rasheed (Jordan) who co-written it with Rifqi Assaf.
+The film stars the Tunisian Hend Sabry, the Palestinian Ashraf Barhoum, Yasmine Ben Amara, Eyad Hourani, Firas Taybeh, Lara Sawalha, and Ahmad Al-Madani.

-Darin J. Sallam is a Jordanian filmmaker who holds a BA in graphic design and received her MFA degree from the Red Sea Institute for Cinematic Arts (RSICA) in 2012.
-Sallam made five award-winning shorts including Still Alive and The Dark Outside that were screened at many eminent international film festivals.
-Her latest short fiction film The Parrot (2016), a joint writing/directing project, received the 2015 Film Prize of the Robert Bosch Stiftung.
-She is currently working on her debut feature narrative film project entitled Farha, which won the ART Award at the 2016 Dubai Film Connection (DFC), Emirati Ministry of Interior Award for Best Societal Screenplay at the 2016 Dubai International Film Festival (DIFF)and the Halo Post-Production Award at the 2017 Pitching Forum in Espinho, Portugal.
-Sallam is also co-founder and managing partner at TaleBox, a Jordanian production company based in Amman.
+Darin Sallam is a Jordanian director and writer who holds a BA in Graphic Design and received her MFA degree from the Red Sea Institute for Cinematic Arts (RSICA).
+Darin made five award-winning shorts including Still Alive and The Dark Outside, which screened at many eminent international film festivals.
+Her latest short fiction film The Parrot, a co-written and directed project, received Film Prize of the Robert Bosch Stiftung, 2015.
+Farha is Sallam's ongoing feature film which received many awards and took part in several international and regional film markets.
+Based in Jordan, Sallam is a co-founder and Managing Partner of TaleBox, a Jordanian production company.

 Amjad Al-Rasheed is an award-winning Jordanian director and producer.
 He received his MFA degree from the Red Sea Institute for Cinematic Arts (RSICA).
 After receiving the Best Scenarist Award for Short Fiction at the First Film Production competition in Amman in 2005, Amjad started his career as a director, producer and production designer of music videos and some short and feature films.
 In 2007, Amjad was selected to attend the Berlinale Talents at the 57th Berlin International Film Festival.
 His directing credits include five short films that screened at international film festivals.
 In 2013, he directed the TV show The Rania Show (2013), which is considered as one of the most popular comedy shows in Jordan.
 Amjad is currently working on his debut feature Inshallah A Boy - A Chapter from The Fabled Life of Nawal.
 In December 2016, he was listed on ScreenDaily's 'Arab Stars of Tomorrow' among five emerging film talents from the Arab world.